Get the best from your lawn by ensuring you have a suitable mowing regime.

 How to scarify your lawn to remove thatch and moss to encourage healthy grass growth

-Brief guidance on how and when to apply topdressing to improve the appearance, drainage and tolerance to wear and tear of your lawn and level out minor undulations.
+Advice on how and when to apply topdressing to improve the appearance, drainage and tolerance to wear and tear of your lawn and level out minor undulations.

 How to overseed a lawn to repair damaged areas, improve colour and reduce weed and moss invasion